jakkra/SmartMirror/README.md

 It's a Magic Mirror, you all know what it is.
 This is a complete rewrite in React and Node.js of my [original Magic Mirror](https://github.com/jakkra/MagicMirrorPi) written in Java.
 Everything is improved and it has lots of new functions.

-Both voice recognition and the UI is in Swedish, currently I have no quick and easy support for changing to english.
+Both voice recognition and the UI is in Swedish, however English is also supported by setting language to 'en-US' in the config.
+For porting to other languages take a look in the locales folder, should be pretty straight forward

 ## Images